Back to school: Coding for kids (Interview with Lady Wimbledon)

 Coding may not sound like your typical after-school activity, but think again!
 First off, variety is always a positive thing and having an exciting set of varied activities after school is important.
 Also, it’s important to remember that some children are stimulated more by mental activities rather than physical ones.
 Catering to each individual child’s needs is important.

 How would coding benefit a child’s future?

-Nicholas Camilleri: Good programmers are in high demand, more now than ever before!
+Nicholas Camilleri: Good programmers are in high demand, now more than ever before!
 There are far too many software engineering jobs and not enough programmers.
-Computing is pushing the limits in every industry, be it robotics, biotechnology, aerospace, cars, banking and oil exploration to name a few.
+Computing is pushing the limits in every industry, be it robotics, biotechnology, aerospace, cars, banking, and oil exploration, to name a few.
 Companies are willing to do and pay anything to attract the right talent.
 If coding or programming is something your child is considering for the future, help them stand out by starting them off early with us.

 Why choose Geeky Kids over any other coding club?

-Geeky Kids have been around since early 2016.
+Geeky Kids has been around since early 2016.
 Founder Nicholas Camilleri has been working in technology for 20 years and has two kids, so he knows quite a bit about kids and coding.
 Here is what he had to say about the rest of the team…

 Nicholas Camilleri: Our lead teacher is a PhD graduate, and we have various other experienced computer science teachers, mainly coming from independent schools based in central London.
 We also employ a number of second- and third-year computer science students from universities around the area.
 This ensures we have the right mix of teachers.
 Kids typically identify more with young people, so it is a great opportunity for them to meet these students, allowing them to get a picture of what their future could be like.
 We are constantly looking out for teachers, so if you love coding and children, please reach out to us!